DFE-Digital/publish-teacher-training/docs/adr/0002-use-adr-tools-with-custom-template.md

 These are a branch of npryce's adr-tools.
 See [adr/madr](https://github.com/adr/madr).
-They seem to have added a whole bunch of extra stuff that I'm not sure we need, although I do like some of the ideas in their ADR template which I want to nick for our own template.
+They seem to have added a whole bunch of extra stuff that I'm not sure we need, although I do like some of the ideas in their ADR template which I want to re-use in our own template.

 #### Pros